crowdsourcing-class/crowdsourcing-class.github.io/assignment4.md

 * Train a machine learning classifier to recognize whether or not an article describes gun violence
 * Crawl the web and download articles from local newspapers, and use your classifier to pull on the gun-related ones
-* Recruit crowdworkers to read the articles and pull out structured information (e.g. location, age of shooter)
+* Recruit crowd workers to read the articles and pull out structured information (e.g. location, age of shooter)
 * Determine workers' trustworthiness, and filter out data from unreliable workers
 * Analyze the data in your database to understand and visualize trends in gun violence in the US
 * Analyze the articles in your database to understand and visualize trends in how gun violence is reported